emlid/emlid-docs/docs/reach/common/quickstart/downloading-files.md

 !!! attention ""
 	We do not recommend to post Full report publicly as it contains **sensitive information** such as Wi-Fi and NTRIP credentials and location.

-To download the system report you just need to open the *Settings* tab in ReachView 3 and follow these [instructions](../../reachview/settings/#system-report).
+To download the system report you just need to open the *Settings* tab in ReachView 3 and go to *General settings*.

 ### Logs